deployphp/docs/flow.md

 ### cleanup

-Clean up old releases using `keep_releases` option. `-1` treated as unlimited releases.
+Clean up old releases using the `keep_releases` option. `-1` is treated as unlimited releases.

 ### success